Ibtin

+Archeology

+An ancient ruin known as Hurvat Ivtan or Khirbet Ibtin is located at the western part of the village.
+The site is identified with the ancient village Bethbeten mentioned in Eusebius' Onomasticon, which was composed in the early 4th century CE.

 History

 The village was established in 1965 as part of a plan to settle the Bedouin in the area in permanent settlements.
 Residents of the village are members of the Amria tribe.

 The sacred tree of U'm Ayash is located in the village, which according to legend, has stones roll under it every Friday.